 These observations give an indication that under fixed prices different trade networks may emerge than under flexible prices.
-In particular, they suggest that more flexible prices are associated with higher density, higher centralization, and higher clustering.27
+In particular, they suggest that more flexible prices are associated with higher density, higher centralization, and higher clustering, in addition to the higher number of transactions that we observed before.